SSR-ds/Apache-Spark-and-Big-Data/README.md

                   1) Narrow : child RDD will refer to only one parent RDD (union)
                   2) Wide : child RDD will refer to multiple parent RDD (groupBy)

+ Map function : will create tuple for each element - can be said as one to one transformation FlatMap function : will no create tuple for each element and everything will be displayed in a list - can be said as one to many